M-o-a-T/moat-kv/docs/source/command_line.rst

    Limit listing to this prefix.

-.. program:: moat.kv client run get
+.. program:: moat kv run get

 Read a runner entry.

-.. program:: moat.kv client run set
+.. program:: moat kv run set

 Create or change a runner entry.